ethereum/portal-network-specs/state-network.md

 The [Portal wire protocol](./portal-wire-protocol.md) is used as wire protocol for the state network.

-The `protocol-id` in the `TALKREQ` message is defined as "portal-state".
+The `protocol` field in the `TALKREQ` message is defined as "prtlstate".

 The state network supports the following protocol messages:
 - `Ping` (0x01) - `Pong` (0x02)